The Book of Gideon

 Taking his bike the old man thanked him for the lift.
-“It is a long way to ride to hear.”
+“It is a long way to ride to here.”
 He said, “Especially in this heat with all the tsetse flies chasing me.”
-He chuckled hapily.
+He chuckled happily.
 He felt fortunate that the driver had stopped to offer him the ride.

-Tying a bundle of belongings onto the bicycles carrier he waited for the vehicle and a motor-bike rider to drive off the pontoon and continue north..
+Tying a bundle of belongings onto the bicycles carrier he waited for the vehicle and a motor-bike to drive off the pontoon and continue north.